Kitchen Tools and Equipment for The Beginner Cook

 Casserole Dish –

-What better way is there to drain pasta or steam veggies.
+What better way is there to drain pasta?
 We use ours to clean all of our vegetables as well.
-Go for the metal variety.
+Go for a sturdy plastic one.
 They last longer and are, in our opinion, easier to clean.

 Cutting Boards –